Santanperumalla/Python-Basics/DATA_TYPES.md

 # string to int
 c = int("42")  # 42
 ```

----

-Would you like me to make that version?
+---Would you like me to make that version?